 - Irish Museum of Modern Art – Across the road from Kilmainham Gaol is the grand gate to IMMA, Dublin’s premier contemporary art museum which is housed in grand old hospital buildings set in lovely grounds.
 The permanent collections feature works by contemporary artists such as Louise Bourgeois, Lucian Freud, Tony Cragg, Annie Liebowitz, Gillian Wearing, and Paula Rego, as well as older pieces by the likes of Giorgio de Chirico and Jack B. Yeats.
 30 minutes (2.5 miles) by public transport.

 - Kilmainham Gaol – The gaol (prison), which was in use up until the mid-1920s, is an evocative piece of Irish history that really brings the people behind the independence movement to life.
 Charles Stewart Parnell and other rebel leaders of both the 1916 uprising and Irish Civil War were kept or executed in this hellish place that hadn’t changed much since it opened in 1796.
 30 minutes (2.5 miles) by public transport.

 Nearby Markets or Grocery Stores

 - Merrion Square Market – Throughout the year, various events are held in the square, and every Thursday street food stalls pop up for lunch.
-2-minute walk (0.1 mile).
+(0.1 mile).

-- SPAR – There’s a small SPAR minimart a 2-minute walk (150m) from the hotel on Westland Row, or a slightly bigger one on Merrion Row, an 6-minute walk (0.3 mile).
+- SPAR – There’s a small SPAR minimart a 2-minute walk (150m) from the hotel on Westland Row, or a slightly bigger one on Merrion Row, a 6-minute walk (0.3 mile).